 These are transmembrane proteins that allow the selective transport of ions and solutes across the plasma membrane.
 These ionic pumps maintain the concentration of the extracellular fluid different from that of the cytosol.

 When an excess of sodium ions are present in the extracellular region and excess of potassium ions are present inside the cell, a resting potential is obtained.
 With a small voltage change, the sodium ion channels open and the sodium ions rapidly enter into the cell.
 The potassium ion channels also open and the ions move out of the cell.

-For more information on Facilitated Diffusion and related topics, visit BYJU’S Biology website or download the BYJU’S app for further reference.
+For more information on Facilitated Diffusion, its importance, examples and factors affecting facilitated diffusion, keep visiting BYJU’S Biology website or download the BYJU’S app for further reference.